akimcs/package-delivery-optimization/README.md

 ## How to Use:
 1. Input a time of day.
 2. The output will display a status chart of all packages at the given time.

-## Project Screenshots:
-To see a quick overview of this project, use the [screenshots](/output_screenshots) to see the output of various input times.

 ## Extra Details:
 This project is my submission for a college assignment.